 Surveillance Test Sites: 2021 Fall Semester

-Surveillance testing is conducted weekly to help monitor any asymptomatic transmission of the virus within the Duke community.
+Surveillance testing is conducted to help monitor any asymptomatic transmission of the virus within the Duke community.
 The frequency of how often you’re called in for testing will depend on a number of factors, including your vaccination status and whether you’ve been potentially exposed to the virus.

 - McClendon Tower: Lounge 4T101